tomhowarth76/boris-bikes/README.md

 docking station   release
 good bike         working

-3 From a Domain Model to a Feature Test
+3. From a Domain Model to a Feature Test

+4. 4.1 Write down the type of error
+   NameError: uninitialized constant DockingStation

+   4.2 Write down the file path where the error happened from (irb):1 from /Users/student/.rvm/rubies/ruby-2.2.3/bin/irb:11:in `<main>'

+   4.3 Write down the line number of the error
+     from (irb):1

+   4.4 Use the Ruby Documentation to find out what the error means
+     This error occurs when the given name is invalid or undefined.

+   4.5 Suggest one way of solving the error.
+     Define the object first.